 Weight of the Nook Color eReader

-Right out of the gate, the thing I noticed most about the Nook Color was that it’s heavy.
+Right out of the gate, the thing I noticed most about the device was that it’s heavy.
 Really heavy, in my opinion.

 Of course, you have to allow for a bit of a discount in my case, because as a regular business traveler, I like my gadgets thin, compact, and above all, LIGHT.

-Not that the Nook Color is particularly heavy for an object of its size.
+Not that the device is particularly heavy for an object of its size.
 But to me, the new Nook is definitely heavy for a device of its kind.

 In fact, the Nook Color is just one ounce short of a pound, which makes it nearly double the weight of the Kindle 3 (8.5 oz) or the Kobo eReader (7 oz).